DavisQBio/semester-biology/index.md

 Here you'll get practice working with biological data, focusing on data structure and programming for data manipulation, analysis, and visualization.
-These materials are modified from the Data Carpentry courses <a href="http://datacarpentry.org/semester-biology">Data Carpentry for Biologists</a> and <a href="https://datacarpentry.org/R-ecology-lesson/">R for data analysis and visualization of Ecological Data</a>.
+These materials are modified from the Data Carpentry courses <a href="http://datacarpentry.org/semester-biology">Data Carpentry for Biologists</a> and <a href="https://datacarpentry.org/R-ecology-lesson/">R for Data Analysis and Visualization of Ecological Data</a>.

 For Students
 : <a href="{{ site.baseurl}}/schedule">